-Rail Freight Corridor North S Sea - Mediterranean Specificities IM Explanations ProRail Path charge will be invoiced to the RU that used the path.
+Rail Freight Corridor North Sea - Mediterranean Specificities IM Explanations ProRail ProRail Path charge will be invoiced to the RU that used the path.
 INFR/ABEL Right On Track Path charge will be invoiced to the applicant NetworkRail Path charge will be invoiced to the RU that used the path.
-RESEAU In 2018, the train-path charge is invoiced to the non RU applicants and the Running charge invoiced to the RU.
+SVCF RESEAU In 2018, the train-path charge is invoiced to the non RU applicants and the Running charge invoiced to the RU.
 In 2019, with the draft charging reform, the Running charge (RC) will be entirely invoiced to the non-RU applicants.
-TUNNEL Invoicing terms are specified in the Reservation contract, as either the Traction operator (option by default) or the Applicant [optional, if within reason] ACF Path charge will be invoiced to the path applicant.
+EURO When a non-RU applicant uses the path, the Running Charge (RC) is invoiced to the non-RU applicant.
+SACF CFL Path charge will be invoiced to the path applicant.
 SBB CFF FFS Path charge will be invoiced to the RU that used the path.